mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 ### Custom field format

-The fields have a default format that depends on the picker being used, the views enabled and the 12h/24h format.
+The fields have a default format that depends on the picker being used, the views enabled, and the 12h/24h format.

 If this default format does not suit you, you can customize it using the `format` prop: